joeblew99/localisation/README.md

 ## GUI

-There are 3 GUI's needed
+There are 3 GUI's needed:

 - Mobile and Desktop which Flutter does from Dart files and does it very well.
 - Hugo for the docs
 - A Web based Dashboard and CLI to make it easy for both Developers and Translators to use the system.